cburgoin-dev/portfolio-v2/README.md

 This repository serves as the central hub for presenting my work as a software engineering student and developer.

-It showcases projects involving mobile development, backend architecture, and applied AI while emphasizing clean design and accessibility.
+It showcases projects involving mobile development, backend architecture, and applied AI while emphasizing clean design, accessibility, and maintainability.